kkteru/r-gcn/README.md

 - [x] Complete the evaluation scripts to save checkpoints and best model
 - [ ] Evaluation scripts
 - [ ] Revamp GCN into configurable layers
-- [ ] Refactor into Encoder and Decoder hierarchical structure with Aggregator and possible sampling
+- [ ] Refactor into Encoder and Decoder hierarchical structure with Aggregator and possibly neighbor sampling

 Requirements: rdflib, wget, scipy, sklearn